Calosoma alternans

-Calosoma alternans is a species of ground beetle in the family Carabidae.
-It is found in Central and South America.
+Calosoma alternans, the reciprocal caterpillar hunter, is a species of ground beetle in the family Carabidae.
+It is found in Central and South America, where it may be found in various habitats, such as tropical dry and moist forests, grasslands and cultivated fields.

+Adults prey on Alabama argillacea and Spodoptera frugiperda.

 Subspecies

 These two subspecies belong to the species Calosoma alternans: